 So what exactly makes a beautiful camel?
-From our limited experience (and the faithful handbook they gave me back in 2012 which I am constantly referring back to!) there are two distinct types of camel you will see at Al Dhafra – the taller dark Majahim and the lighter Arabian Asayel – both are dromedary (single humped camels).
+From our limited experience (and the faithful handbook they gave me back in 2012 which I am constantly referring back to!) there are two distinct types of camel you will see at Al Dhafra – the taller dark Majahim and the lighter Arabian Asayel – both are dromedaries (single-humped camels).
 Camels are judged on factors including;

 7. The Arabs are very passionate about their camels

 If you do find a timetable – I’d consider it suggestive!
-The only written guide we could find didn’t explain what day the beauty contests were on and there were other events happening that weren’t in the schedule we were given but the Emirati guides there directed us to what was happening.
-They were particularly keen on us watching the date packing for some reason ….
+The only written guide we could find didn’t explain what day the beauty contests were on and there were other events happening that weren’t on the schedule.
+Our Emirati guides, fortunately, directed us to what was happening.
+They were particularly keen on us watching the date packing for some reason …

 10. Accommodation options are limited